shawnps/gengo_api_docs/content/v2/service.md

 __Parameters__
 : * api_key(required) Your API key.
 : * api_sig(required) Your API signature.
+: * ts(required) Current Unix epoch time as an integer.

 __Data arguments__
 : * jobs(required): An array of Job payloads, but only with the "lc_src", "lc_tgt", and "tier" parameters.